ansys/pymeilisearch/doc/source/getting-started/installing-pymeilisearch.rst

 #####################

 Installing PyMeilisearch is as simple as installing any other Python library.
-However, to upload documentation indexes, `Meilisearch`_ must be running as a service.
+However, to scrape and upload documents or a website to `Meilisearch`_, you must have Meilisearch running as a service.

 .. _Meilisearch: https://www.meilisearch.com/

-You can install PyMeilisearch in either user mode or development mode.
+You can install PyMeilisearch as either a user installation or a developer installation.

 User installation